anyone-protocol/ator-protocol/doc/HACKING/android/Simpleperf.md

   is executed and places it under the `app_bin/` directory on the device.

-  To access binaries, `torrc` files, and other useful information on the device do the following:
+  To access binaries, `anonrc` files, and other useful information on the device do the following:

 ```console